graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @is(map: FieldSelectionMap!) on ARGUMENT_DEFINITION
 ```

+TODO : rwrite this to be more clear

 The `@is` directive is utilized in a lookup field to establish how the
 semantic equivalence between disparate type system members across distinct
 source schemas, which the schema composition uses to connect types.